MSIA/2021-msia423-chang-christina-project/README.md

 #### Create the SQL database

-First connect to the Northwestern VPN, then run:
+Connect to the Northwestern VPN and remember to build the docker image first, then run:

 ```bash
 docker run -it \